rVSVΔG-SEBOV-GP Vaccine for Ebola

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you have a serious infection requiring treatment or have received certain vaccines or blood products recently, you may not be eligible to participate.

-Is the rVSVΔG-SEBOV-GP Vaccine safe for humans?
+Is there any evidence suggesting that the rVSVΔG-SEBOV-GP Vaccine is likely to be safe for humans?

 Inclusion Criteria